ollyhayes/cv/index.md

 ## Profile

-After working at Hargreaves Lansdown for four years, I left to travel round the world for a year on a self-organised trip though fifteen countries.
+After working at FundsLibrary for four years, I left to travel round the world for a year on a self-organised trip though fifteen countries.
 Whilst away I spent time developing communication skills whilst interacting with cultures from around the world, and learning to be adaptable, flexible and self reliant when faced with unexpected events.
 I have now returned, inspired to take a step forward in my career, and to seek a new role that challenges my limits and provides an opportunity to further increase my technical and managerial capabilities.

 ## Skills